the peace destinations icon

 A Country That Measures Success in Smiles

 Imagine living in a place where the sound of prayer wheels replaces car horns, where people measure wealth not by money but by happiness.
-That’s Bhutan!
-A small Himalayan kingdom tucked between India and China, often called the world’s most peaceful country.
+That’s Bhutan — often described as the Bhutan happiest place on earth by travellers who experience its calm way of life.
+This small Himalayan kingdom tucked between India and China is frequently called the world’s most peaceful and content nation, and many even refer to it as the Bhutan most happy country in the world.

 The Real Reasons Behind Bhutan’s Peace